 Making Wonderland (19:29) - "Making Wonderland" takes you a bit further into the actual making of the film.
 Composer Danny Elfman has been scoring some incredibly memorable films for decades, especially those from Tim Burton, and the first segment of this featurette (3:10) specifically features Elfman talking about writing and composing the Alice In Wonderland music.
 "Effecting Wonderland" (6:53) delves further into the effects of the film, showing lots of on-set footage of the green screens and motion-capture technology.
 It's here we get to see Crispin Glover as Stayne, dressed in an entirely green suit while up on green stilts to capture his peformance as the elongated villain.
 "Stunts Of Wonderland" (2:34) goes more in depth, too, focusing on the physical performances of the actors, with Mia expressing how surprised she was at how many stunts she had to perform.
 "Making The Proper Size" (2:13) addresses the effects of the varying sizes of characters and actors throughout the production.
 It's neat to see how they enlarged the queen's head or made someone look larger than another person while in the same frame together.
 The last two segments - "Cakes Of Wonderland" (2:34) and "Tea Party Props" (2:04) focus first on the "Eat Me" cake prop and then the different pastries and set pieces on the tea party table.
 You really can't appreciate the detail of the tea party table until you watch this little segment.
 All in all, this is twenty minutes of insight into how Wonderland was generated for the big screen.

 Unfortunately, that's it for the bonus features, but any fan of Burton's latest venture will be pleased to at least have these informative production featurettes.
 Also, the best buy, if you're planning on getting a home video copy, is the blu-ray, DVD, and digital copy combo.
 Blu-ray is still the top means for viewing the film at home, and it'd be worth purchasing the combo if you haven't upgraded to HD yet but hope to eventually.- John DiBiase, (reviewed: 6/22/10)

 Alice stumbles upon her brother-in-law briefly making out with another woman at a party

 Alcohol/Drugs: The Caterpillar is usually seen smoking some kind of device which makes lots of smoke surround him and those around him

 Disclaimer: All reviews are based solely on the opinions of the reviewer.
-Most reviews are rated on how the reviewer enjoyed the film overall, not on content.
+Most reviews are rated on how the reviewer enjoyed the film overall, not exclusively on content.
 However, if the content really affects the reviewer's opinion and experience of the film, it will definitely affect the reviewer's overall rating.